Luddesdown Parish Council

 The Parish Council normally meets on the 3rd Monday bi-monthly in the Village Hall.
 Members of the public are welcome to attend.

-Next Ordinary Parish Council Meeting - Monday 18th November 2019.
+Next Parish Council Meetings - Monday 16th March 2020.

 Today Luddesdown parish is in Gravesham borough in North Kent.
 The parish runs from Henley Street in the north to Commority Road in the south and roughly encompasses the valley running between those two roads.
 Great Buckland is a hamlet within Luddesdown parish.
 The whole parish lies within the Kent Downs Area of Outstanding Natural Beauty, being extensively fields, chalk downland and woodland.
 It is a beautiful quiet oasis of green and home to 220 people (source: 2011 National Census) of whom 183 are registered electors (source: 2019 Electoral Register) and some 92 dwellings.